-The EU General Data Protection Regulation (GDPR) takes effect on May 25, 2018, and will change the way companies can store and track data from any user in the EU region of the world.
+The EU General Data Protection Regulation (GDPR) came into effect on May 25, 2018, and changed the way companies could store and track data from any user in the EU region of the world.

 For US-based businesses, this GDPR compliance also applies to anyone who is currently tracking, collecting and storing personal data from citizens of the EU.
 As we live in a globally connected world today, businesses must prepare for the compliance of different regions.

 If you are an ecommerce business based in the US, you are likely already compliant with the PCI DSS (Payment Card Industry Data Security Standard).
 Now you must also look at the requirements that are a part of the GDPR.